Slowly Varying Regression under Sparsity: Introduction

-Formally, consider a multiple regression problem with $N$ cases having outcomes $\bm{y}^1,\dots, \bm{y}^T$, where $\bm{y}^t \in \md{R}^N$ for $t \in [T] := \{1,\dots,T\},$ and features $\bm{X}^1,\dots, \bm{X}^T$, where $\bm{X}^t \in \md{R}^{N \times D}$ for $t \in [T]$.
-The idea of slowly varying regression is to assume that the regression coefficients and relevant features (i.e., features that correspond to nonzero coefficients) have to change slowly between pairs of regressions $(s,t) \in [T] \times [T]$ that are considered \emph{similar}.
-Two of the most prominent applications include temporally varying regression and spatially varying regression.
-In the \emph{temporal} case, the $T$ regressions are scattered over $T$ consecutive time periods, and regressions between two consecutive time periods are considered to be similar.
-In the \emph{spatial} case, the $N$ regressions are conducted over $T$ spatial areas, some of which are adjacent to each other, and it is common to assume that regressions in adjacent areas have to be similar.
+Formally, we consider a multiple regression problem with $N$ cases having features $\bm{X}^1,\dots, \bm{X}^T$, where $\bm{X}^t \in \md{R}^{N \times D}$ for $t \in [T] := \{1,\dots,T\},$ and outcomes $\bm{y}^1,\dots, \bm{y}^T$, where $\bm{y}^t \in \md{R}^N$ for $t \in [T]$.
+An SSVR model assumes that the regression coefficients and relevant features (i.e., features that correspond to nonzero coefficients) change slowly between pairs of regressions $(s,t) \in E \subseteq [T] \times [T]$ that are considered \emph{similar}.
+Two prominent applications include temporally varying regression and spatially varying regression.
+In the \emph{temporal} case, the regressions are scattered over $T$ consecutive time periods, and regressions between two consecutive time periods are considered to be similar.
+In the \emph{spatial} case, the regressions are conducted over $T$ spatial areas, some of which are adjacent to each other, and it is common to assume that regressions in adjacent areas have to be similar.
+More generally, the $T$ regressions are conducted over a graph $G$ with vertices $V$ of size $|V|=T$.
+For $v,w \in V$, the edge $(v,w)$ is in the set of edges $E$ if and only if $v$ and $w$ are considered to be similar.
 Figure \ref{fig:similarity-graphs} presents examples of similarity graphs.

-In this paper, we consider the general problem of slowly varying regression with sparsity constraints, whereby the $T$ regressions are conducted over a graph $G$ with vertices $V$ of size $|V|=T$.
-For $v,w \in V$, the edge $(v,w)$ is in the set of edges $E$ if and only if $v$ and $w$ are considered to be similar.
-Then, the slowly varying regression problem with sparsity constraints can be formulated as below: